kpsdev1/Rock-Paper-Scissors/README.md

 - - -

 ## Demo:
-Below is a demo video of the game working and also numbered 1 - 10 are each of the hands that were chosen by the player and the copmputer.
+Below is a demo video of the game working and also numbered 1 - 10 are each of the hands that were chosen by the player and the computer.

 Please note that I have added a **how to play** screen that displays before the game starts, this is not shown in the video below, and I have also changed the winner popup colour and style.
+I have also added Rock Paper and Scissors text under each of the images in the **Choose Your Hand** section.
 1. Player chose Rock and Computer chose Paper, so the Computer scored a point.
 Score is 0 - 1 to the Computer.
 2. Player chose Paper and Computer chose Rock, so the Player got a point.
 Score is now 1 - 1 which makes it even.
 3. Player chose Scissors and Computer chose Rock, so the Computer scored a point.
 Score is now 1 - 2 to the Computer.